 (c) RCW 80.04.405.
 The commission may assess penalties of $100 for each violation.
 Violation of the same requirement in statute, rule, or commission order are separate and distinct violations, and each day the utility is not in compliance with these requirements is a separate and distinct violation.

 (d) Specific performance.
-The commission may order a utility to take specific actions necessary to comply with Chapter 19.405, this chapter of the commission’s rules, and commission orders implementing those requirements.
+The commission may order a utility to take specific actions necessary to comply with Chapter 19.405 RCW, this chapter of the commission’s rules, and commission orders implementing those requirements.
 The commission may limit the extent to which the utility may recover return on any investment the utility must make in taking these actions.

 (e) Prudence.
-In determining the prudence of a utility’s activities, the commission may consider a utility’s compliance with Chapter 19.405 RCW, this chapter of the commission’s rules, and commission orders implementing those requirements.
+In determining the prudence of a utility’s activities, the commission may consider a utility’s compliance with Chapters 19.405 and 19.280 RCW, this chapter of the commission’s rules, commission orders implementing those requirements, and plans and reports filed pursuant to this chapter of the commission’s rules.

 (f) Customer notification.
 If the commission finds a utility in violation of Chapter 19.405 RCW, this chapter of the commission’s rules, or commission orders implementing those requirements, the commission may order a utility to notify its retail electric customers of the violation in a published form.

 (g) Violations of Chapter 19.405 RCW not directly related to emissions.
 If the commission finds a utility is in violation of a portion of Chapter 19.405 RCW that is not subject to the administrative penalty under RCW 19.405.090(1), the commission may presume that the violation is ongoing until the utility either: (a) performs specific actions outlined by commission order to remedy the violation; or (b) based on evidence presented by the utility, the commission concludes that the utility has taken other actions to remedy the violation.
-A violation of RCW 19.405.040(8) is an example of a violation that is not subject to the administrative penalty in RCW 19.405.090(1).

 (4) Mitigation.
 A utility may request and the commission may mitigate any administrative penalty as described in RCW 19.405.090(3) or penalty assessment as provided in WAC 480-07-915.
 Any mitigation the commission grants does not relieve a utility of its obligation to comply with applicable legal requirements or to take specific actions the commission orders.